rithmschool/react_curriculum/Unit-01/08-lifecycle.md

 #### componentDidMount

-As soon as the render method has been executed the `componentDidMount` function is called.
-The DOM can be accessed in this method, enabling to define DOM manipulations or data fetching operations.
-Any DOM interactions should always happen in this phase not inside the render method.
+After the component renders, `componentDidMount` will fire.
+Since the component has rendered, we can access the DOM from this method.

 ```js
 componentDidMount(){